davidpots/playsongnotes/_lessons/424 - sundown chord guide.md

 ## My full video lesson for Sundown

 Coming soon!
-Look for it between March 25-April 1, 2022.
+Look for it April 9, 2022.
 Subscribe to my [YouTube channel](http://youtube.com/playsongnotes) or [email newsletter](https://playsongnotes.com/newsletter/) to stay in the loop.

 ## Gordon Lightfoot's Album Version